The Man Who Invented Flying Saucers

 came to us from Dick Shaver purporting to reveal the "truth"

-about a race of freaks, called "Deros," living under the surface
+about a race of freaks, called "Deros," living under

 of the earth.
 Ray Palmer read it, handed it to me for comment.